MKLab-ITI/pygrank/documentation/graph_filters.md

 graph, seed_nodes = ...
 ranks = algorithm(graph, {v: 1 for v in seed_nodes}, absorption={v: 1 for v in graph})
 ```

+### <kbd>RecursiveGraphFilter</kbd> DijkstraRank

+A ranking algorithm that assigns node ranks loosely increasing with the minimum distance from a seed.

 ### <kbd>RecursiveGraphFilter</kbd> PageRank